Kik07L/Behringer-X-Touch-for-ableton/readme.md

   - Quick access through the `USER` button will work with any device that is first in the chain on the Master channel and has "X-Touch" in its name.

 ### Single Send Mode (beta)
-- Default Sends mode (`SEND`) shows send levels for all return tracks on the current track.
+- Default Sends mode (`SEND`) shows send levels for all return tracks/return chains on the current track/chain.
-- New Single Send mode shows send levels for a single return track accross all tracks.
+- New Single Send mode shows send levels for a single return track/return chain accross all tracks/chains.
 - In default Sends mode, either press `SEND` again or `SHIFT + Press rotary encoder` to select the corresponding return track for Single Send mode.
-- Press `EQ` or `INST` to move control to the previous/next return track send levels.
+- Press `EQ` or `INST` to move control to the previous/next return track/return chain send levels.
-- Single Send Mode will skip chains visible in the mixer (scribble strip turns black), since global sends do not apply to them.
+- Scribble strips will turn black for unavailable sends (if the number of global return tracks differs from the number of return chains in a device with chains visible in the mixer).

 ### Device Control Lock (beta)
 - With the rotary encoders assigned to device parameters (`PLUG-IN` > `Press rotary encoder` to select device), press `SHIFT + PLUG-IN` to lock current assignment.